 Directions for use should provide at a minimum basic information on how to feed the product safely and effectively.
-This may include any caution and warning statements for medicated feeds required per Federal CFR guidelines.

 Manufacturer Information

 The company or person taking responsibility for the product must be listed on the label with their name and address.
 These individuals must be registered in the state and are the responsible party.